OUTBUILDING SUPPLY GUIDE

 For Electricians: Outbuilding Supply in Practice

-Long cable runs to remote outbuildings cause voltage drop.
-Use the cable sizing calculator to confirm the SWA cable size meets both current-carrying capacity and voltage drop requirements for the run length.
+Long runs to remote outbuildings are decided by voltage drop far more often than by current-carrying capacity.
+Use the cable sizing calculator to confirm the SWA size against both, for the run length and installation method you are actually using.

-Issue your Electrical Installation Certificate for the outbuilding supply on site before you leave.
-Include all test results — continuity, IR, polarity, Zs, RCD operation, and earth electrode resistance.
+Issue the Electrical Installation Certificate for the outbuilding supply on site.
+Continuity, insulation resistance, polarity, Zs, RCD operation, and electrode resistance Ra where the installation is TT.

 Frequently Asked Questions About Outbuilding Electrical Supply